AnharHussainMiah/HelloFx/README.md

 This is an example "JavaFX" codebase built using the new [Grind](https://github.com/AnharHussainMiah/grind) build tool.

-While `grind` uses Maven Artifact IDs to handle dependencies, JavaFx is a little different in that we need to make sure the native dynamic libraries (DLL/SO) files are included in the `src/main/resources` folder as well as the JavaFX Jar files in our usual `libs` folder.
+While `grind` uses Maven Artifact IDs to handle dependencies, JavaFX is a little different in that we need to make sure the native dynamic libraries (DLL/SO) files are included in the `src/main/resources` folder as well as the JavaFX Jar files in our usual `libs` folder.

-This is easy enough, just download the JavaFX SDK and extract the `jar` and `so` files into the correct place.
+This is easy enough, just download the JavaFX SDK and extract the `jar` and `so` files into the correct places.
 We fully automate this process using `grind` task feature, see below

-## How to compile, step 1 setup for JavaFX
+## Step 1: setup JavaFX

-Because we need to "patch" this project to incldue the required JavaFX dependencies, we can just use `grind` custom task to handle this for us:
+Because we need to "patch" this project to include the required JavaFX dependencies, we can just use `grind` custom task to handle this for us:

 ```shell
 $ grind task initJavafx